realm/realm-swift/doc/index.md

 	DemoObject *object = [DemoObject table.firstRow];
 	NSLog(object.title);

 Again, this only works on the main thread, and only for reads.
-You will still need to wrap your calls in an RLMContext with `writeUsingBlock:` to perform writes on the main thread.
+You will still need to wrap your calls in an RLMTransactionManager with `writeUsingBlock:` to perform writes on the main thread.

 ## Notifications